another2020githubuser/thepyphone/README.md

 Total hardware cost, roughly $125
 ## Demos of the PyPhone
 Notes <br />
 * I am a color blind engineer with limited gui/video skills.
-I build rock solid stuff that works forever, but I'm not great at making it pretty.
+I focus on reliability, but I'm not great at making things pretty.
 Please be kind :)
 * No audio (yet) on any of these videos.
 * All these demos use live phone numbers, so I blanked out the phone numbers so I don't dox myself.